-The visualization above displays New Sales by Product.
-To build this visualization you need to do the following:
+The visualization above displays New Sales by Territory.
+To build this visualization, you need to do the following:

-In the Select Data Source dialog, choose Analytics Sample Data.
+In the New Visualization dialog, choose Sample Data.

 In the Visualization Editor choose the Tree Map visualization.

-In the Tree Map Data section drop Product in Label, and New Sales in Value.
+In the Tree Map Data section drop Territory in Label, and New Sales in Value.

 Note that the data dropped in Label (Product) determines the color and tiles the visualization in five different rectangles.